 - Reach an audience who may avoid ads – using content rather than traditional advertising can help you reach potential customers who may use ad blocking software or actively avoid or ignore traditional advertising.

-- Keep costs down – there are no media placement costs and most work can be done in-house so spend can be kept low.
+- Keep costs down – there are no media placement costs and most work can be done in-house.
+This means your spend can be kept low.

 - Increase traffic and conversions – quality content draws your audience to your website, boosting web traffic.
 Once they are on your site, you can persuade them to register or make a purchase (ie convert).